Mumbai: Shinde Sena leader whose son allegedly killed woman in car crash granted bail

 The court initially remanded Rajesh Shah to 14 days in judicial custody, Bar and Bench reported.
 However, the defence counsel subsequently applied for bail.

 During the remand hearing, the police told the court that Mihir Shah had reportedly called his father following the incident, PTI reported.
-Rajesh Shah, in response, asked his son to flee from the site and also asked him to instruct Bidawat to take the driver’s seat, the police alleged.

 The police submitted CCTV footage of the incident, and alleged that Rajesh Shah knew where his son was and hence needed to be interrogated.

 However, defence lawyer Sudhir Bhardwaj told the court that the closed-circuit television footage submitted by the police was not mentioned in the remand, PTI reported.